 I arranged with Brenda Lock of Embo Craft to start a sewing project to teach the women to sew, and as part of it, they were also given their own sewing machines.
 This was a wonderful opportunity for the women, as they were now able to sew up the items they made.
 Basisile Ndlovu, Busisiwe Dlamini, Francina Ngubo, Gloria Madiya and Venancia Cele were foundation members of this group.

 Workshops were held to design beaded jewellery to promote awareness of Aids for the 2000 International Aids Conference held at the International Convention Centre (ICC) in Durban.
-An exhibition titled “What are we going to do about Aids?” – Sezenjani Ngengculazi? – was organised.
-Invited artists and craftspeople were invited to express what they felt about the Aids pandemic, which created a very moving and interesting exhibition on how people were coping with the situation.
+An exhibition titled Sezenjani Ngengculazi?
+(What are we going to do about Aids?) was organised.
+Artists and craftspeople were invited to express what they felt about the Aids pandemic, which created a very moving and interesting exhibition on how people were coping with the situation.

 The Richmond Farm Embroidery Project